vasudevap/portfolio/Readme.md

 ![License: GPL v3](https://img.shields.io/badge/License-GPLv3-blue.svg)

-deployment in progress...

 ## DESCRIPTION

 Welcome to my Portfolio project on GitHub.

-This repo is an ongoing project.
+This repo is an **ongoing** project.
 I intend to keep it updated with latest examples of technologies and interests that I have experience in.

-The live URL can be accessed for the latest stable version of the code that I wanted to get out there.
+The [live URL](https://remarkable-lollipop-1831f4.netlify.app/) can be accessed for the latest stable version of the code that I wanted to get out there.

 This is KAIZEN in action - continuous improvement!

 ## CODER'S LOG

-`2023.11.23:` Deployed 1st stable version to Netlify
+> `2023.11.23:` Deployed 1st stable version to Netlify; DNS **prashant.codes** pointed to netlify app

 # TABLE OF CONTENTS